This article was updated on January 18, 2023.

 What to Look for in a Financial Advisor

-Hiring a financial advisor comes down to finding someone who can strategically deploy plans that provide value, whether that’s time savings, a manageable strategy, or increasing the assets in your portfolio.
+Hiring a financial advisor comes down to finding someone who can strategically deploy plans that provide value, whether that’s time savings, an adaptable strategy, or managing the assets in your portfolio to best align with your financial and personal goals.

-Strategic advice from a financial advisor could help increase the assets at work in your portfolio.
+Strategic advice from a financial advisor could help increase the impact of the assets at work in your portfolio.
 And with time, the compounded value of strategic advice can make a dramatic difference on your estate.

 Four Examples that Demonstrate the Compounded Value of Strategic Advice